Book-reader/dotfiles/README.md

 # My dotfiles
-put them in .config to try them\n expect nothing to work
+put them in .config to try them<br>
+expect nothing to work
 ![a screenhot of the desktop](./screenshot.png)